-All members also receive CasePrepPlus, NYSBA's weekly e-newsletter summarizing key New York appellate decisions, as well as access to NYSBA Ethics Opinions through the NYSBA website and Ethics app, and NYSBA's LawHub portal.
+All members also receive CasePrepPlus, NYSBA's weekly e-newsletter summarizing key New York appellate decisions, as well as access to NYSBA Ethics Opinions through the NYSBA website and Ethics app.
+See more on these two benefits on page 20.